 Google Nest Hub Max review: price and verdict

 The Nest Hub Max shows Google really hitting its stride – in terms of its hardware, and in terms of its Google Assistant, and in terms of its smart home strategy.
 It's a polished bit of hardware, inside and out, and it's going to appeal to a broad selection of people.
-If you're struggling for space or don't need the camera feature, then consider a Google Home speaker or the smaller Nest Hub instead (or dare we say it, an Amazon Echo).
+If you're struggling for space or don't need the camera feature, then consider a Nest Audio speaker or the smaller Nest Hub instead (or dare we say it, an Amazon Echo).

 With a 10-inch screen, the Nest Hub Max is a viable option for watching video, which is less the case with the Nest Hub – it's like the difference between watching movies on a tablet and on a smartphone.
 The larger size means the audio performance is improved too, and the Nest Hub Max really is a solid all-round performer.

-At more than £200 direct from Google (check the widgets on this page for the latest deals), it is an expensive device: that's another reason why you might just want to settle for a Google Home Mini instead.
+At more than £200 direct from Google (check the widgets on this page for the latest deals), it is an expensive device: that's another reason why you might just want to settle for a Nest Audio instead.
 If you can afford it though, we don't think you're going to be disappointed with what the Google Nest Hub Max offers.